New York Like a Native

 Snacks during tour: chocolate, ice cream, cup cakes, pastries, coffee

-Variations: Saturday tour omits Hasidic zone, but allows more time at galleries, and/or Central Williamsburg; on occasional Friday nights, gallery openings are coordinated
+Variations: Saturday tour omits Hasidic zone, but allows more time for other areas, including Central Williamsburg

 Potential tour extensions with me: Greenpoint, East Williamsburg/Bushwick, DUMBO (via NYC Ferry), Long Island City (via NYC Ferry) , Lower East Side, Brooklyn 101 (via NYC Ferry)